Tobias Schweinsteiger: FC Bayern

+Coaching career

-Managerial career
+Early coaching career

 Schweinsteiger started his coaching career right after his retirement from professional football.
 In July 2015, Schweinsteiger was hired as an assistant manager of Bayern Munich under-17 team.
 Schweinsteiger spent two seasons as the assistant manager of the U17 team.
 In July 2017, Schweinsteiger was promoted as the assistant manager for the Bayern Munich II team.
 On 9 July 2018, Schweinsteiger was released as the assistant manager of the Bayern Munich II team as Tim Walter left his job as the manager of the Bayern Munich II team.
 Walter was appointed as the manager of Holstein Kiel and instead of promoting Schweinsteiger to manager, the club appointed Holger Seitz as the new manager of Bayern Munich II.
 Seitz brought his own assistant manager with him.

 Schweinsteiger then became the coach of FC Juniors OÖ.
 This was announced at the end of December 2018.
+He then joined Hamburger SV as assistant to Dieter Hecking, but left in 2020 after Hecking's departure.
+Two weeks later he became assistant to new coach Robert Klauß at 1.
+FC Nürnberg, where Hecking was now sporting director.
+Schweinsteiger signed a new contract with Nürnberg in April 2022.

+VfL Osnabrück

-In August 2022, he was appointed as the head coach of VfL Osnabrück.
+In August 2022, he was appointed as the head coach of VfL Osnabrück, taking over from Daniel Scherning with the team near the relegation zone.
+His contract was renewed in March 2023, having taken the team into the promotion battle.

+At the end of the 2022–23 season, Schweinsteiger's Osnabrück achieved a 'historic & dramatic' promotion with a 2-1 win over Borussia Dortmund II in the last game of the season after two goals in injury time.
+The comeback meant Osnabrück gained three places in the table, beating Wehen Wiesbaden to automatic promotion on goal difference after Wiesbaden had already mistakenly begun celebrating promotion.
+Under Schweinsteiger, Osnabrück won 19 matches and drew four during the 2022–23 3.
+Liga season.
+Also during the 2022–23 season, Schweinsteiger took Osnabrück to the final of the 2022–23 Lower Saxony Cup final. on 14 November 2023, Osnabrück parted ways with Schweinsteiger.